Skatterbrainz/CMWT/_InstallGuide.md

  1. Double-click the script file "config.vbs" located in the CMWT installation folder.
  2. Review and modify the values for each setting to suit your environment
- 3. When finished, the settings are written to the _config.txt file, and the original is backed up as _config.bak.
+ 3. When finished, the settings are written to the *_config.txt* file, and the original is backed up as *_config.bak*.

 ### Manual Mode

- 1. Edit the file _config.txt” , located in the CMWT installation folder.
+ 1. Edit the file *_config.txt* , located in the CMWT installation folder.
  2. Review and modify the values for each setting to suit your environment

 ### Permissions